stcorp/avl-use-cases/usecase08/Usecase_8_QDOAS_AMF.md

 - **Operational TROPOMI L2 HCHO file:** S5P_OFFL_L2__HCHO___20230608T193244_20230608T211414_29289_03_020401_20230610T184103.nc

 The QDOAS configuration file uses the so-called radiance-as-reference setting: because formaldehyde is a weak absorber, relatively large offsets in the retrieved slant columns are generally observed.
-These can be mitigated by an active offset correction of my normalizing the spectral data by an average background radiance field, included here in the file `data/rar_20230608.nc`.
+These can be mitigated by an active offset correction or by normalizing the spectral data by an average background radiance field, included here in the file `data/rar_20230608.nc`.
 Retrieving formaldehyde from measurements from a few days earlier or later can safely use the same background radiance file, but for other dates a new file would be required.
 Details are described in the S5P formaldehyde algorithm documentation.

 To optimize the retrieval quality, another advanced configuration option used here is the fitting of the slit function (ISRF) during QDOAS's internal calibration step.
 An initial estimate of the ISRF is provided in the file `data/isrf_band_3_row_225.txt`.